-The Group used in total 1 373 509 m3 sourced from municipal water and borehole water – as reflected in the Water Usage per Business chart below.
+The Group used in total 1 659 748 m3 of water which 8% was sourced from municipal water provided by the Municipalities and 79% from borehole water – as reflected in the Water Usage per Business chart above.
 Water being a finite and vulnerable natural resource, the Group is continuing to investigate ways to minimise our water footprint throughout the Group.

 Climate Change Mitigation and Adaptation

 Changes in climate can in turn have an impact on our businesses, particularly those that rely heavily on water and on agricultural inputs.
 This potentially very important impact is recognised by the Group and is being taken into account in future business plans.

-The Group reports its carbon footprint across all its businesses.
+The Group recognises that its operations produce Greenhouse Gas emissions and reports on its carbon footprint across all its businesses.
 The Group continues to use the Department for Environment, Food and Rural Affairs (DEFRA) (United Kingdom’s) UK Government GHG (Greenhouse Gases) Conversion Factors.
-The information is presented as tonnes of carbon dioxide equivalent (tonnes CO2e), which is the universal unit of measurement to indicate the global warming potential (GWP) of GHGs, expressed in terms of the GWP of one unit of carbon dioxide (CO2).
+The information is presented as tonnes of carbon dioxide equivalent (tonnes CO2e) to indicate the global warming potential (GWP) of GHGs, expressed in terms of the GWP of one unit of carbon dioxide (CO2).
 The GWPs used in the calculations of CO2e are based on the Intergovernmental Panel on Climate Change (IPCC) Fourth Assessment Report (AR4) over a 100-year period.
-Electricity carbon footprint factors are taken from those developed using IPCC factors by applying the Zimbabwean electrical grid parameters, including both renewable and non-renewable sources as found on emissionsfactors.com.
+Electricity carbon footprint factors are taken from those developed using IPCC factors by applying the Zimbabwean electrical grid parameters, including both renewable and non-renewable sources as found on https://www.carbonfootprint.com/ international_electricity_factors.html.

 When reporting on GHGs, there are three scopes of emission which are to be included in the calculations: